d3fenderz/windows_security/README.md

 ### A Misknown feature

 The vast majority of Windows users, including admins, rely on default policies.
-However, Windows does not enable many security mechanisms by default ( Windows 11 has a better default strategy, though), which extends the attack suface.
+However, Windows does not enable many security mechanisms by default ( Windows 11 has a better default strategy, though), which extends the attack surface.

 It can prevent some risky behaviors and force good security hygiene.